libssh2/libssh2/docs/INSTALL_CMAKE.md

 ```

 and then specify the install location to your project in the normal
 way for your build environment.
-If you don't like the default install
+If you do not like the default install
 location, add `-DCMAKE_INSTALL_PREFIX=<chosen prefix>` when initially
 configuring the project.

 How can I use libssh2 in my project if it also uses CMake?
 ----------------------------------------------------------

-If your own project also uses CMake, you don't need to worry about
+If your own project also uses CMake, you do not need to worry about
 setting it up with libssh2's location.
 Just add just the following
 lines and CMake will find libssh2 on your system, set up the necessary
 paths and link the library with your binary.